 The upcoming family entertainer, scripted Arunlal Ramachandran of "Happy Journey", "Thank You" and "10.30 am Local Call" fame, is expected to go on floors on 10 February.
 Manju will be seen opposite Anoop Menon as volleyball coach Vandhana, who trains a group of prisoners.
 The film will be shot at Poojapura central jail in Thiruvananthapuram for almost 20 days.

-The makers have been working on the movie's script for a year, and wanted to avoid the usual male protagonist-based plot, following which they considered Manju for the role, Arunlal, who penned the story told International Business Times, India.
+The makers have been working on the movie's script for a year, and wanted to avoid the usual male protagonist-based plot, following which they considered Manju for the role, scriptwriter Arunlal told IBTimes India.
 "It is a family-oriented movie with some elements of sports.
 Manju will be trained by Indian volleyball player Harilal for the film," Arunlal added.

 "Karinkunnam Sixes" also has Chemban Vinod, Neeraj Madhav and Sudheer Karamana in pivotal roles.
 While Jayakrishnan Gummudi handles the cinematography, the movie is being produced by Jay Menon under the banner of Lemon Productions.